Fire Extinguishers - Classes, Types and Use

-What does an ABC fire extinguisher look like?
+What does this type look like?

-ABC fire extinguishers are red in color and range in size from five pounds to twenty pounds.
+They are red in color and range in size from five pounds to twenty pounds.

-ABC fire extinguishers use dry chemical fire retardant powder made up of monoammonium phosphate.
+They use dry chemical fire retardant powder made up of monoammonium phosphate.
 It is a yellow powder that will leave a sticky residue once the fire has been extinguished.

-An ABC fire extinguisher is a dry chemical extinguisher that puts out fires by coating the fuel with a thin layer of a fire retardant powder.
+It is a dry chemical extinguisher that puts out fires by coating the fuel with a thin layer of a fire retardant powder.
 It will separate the fuel from the oxygen.
 The powder will also interrupt the chemical reaction of the fire.

-Does an ABC fire extinguisher require any special maintenance?
+Does this type require any special maintenance?